-The word adenoma is derived from “adeno” which means “belonging to a gland “.
+An adenoma is derived from “adenoma,” which means “belonging to a gland. “

-As benign growths they can grow in size to press on the surrounding vital structures and lead to serious consequences.
+As benign growths, they can grow in size to press on the surrounding vital structures and lead to severe consequences.

-Large adenomas in vital hormone-producing organs increase the hormones produced by the organ and lead to serious complications called paraneoplastic syndromes .
+Large adenomas in vital hormone-producing organs increase the hormones produced by the organ and lead to severe complications called paraneoplastic syndromes.

 Adenomas de colon